MicrosoftDocs/sdk-api/sdk-api-src/content/libloaderapi/nf-libloaderapi-getprocaddress.md

 ### -param hModule [in]

 A handle to the DLL module that contains the function or variable.
-The
-<a href="/windows/desktop/api/libloaderapi/nf-libloaderapi-loadlibrarya">LoadLibrary</a>, <a href="/windows/desktop/api/libloaderapi/nf-libloaderapi-loadlibraryexa">LoadLibraryEx</a>, <a href="/windows/desktop/api/winbase/nf-winbase-loadpackagedlibrary">LoadPackagedLibrary</a>, or
-<a href="/windows/desktop/api/libloaderapi/nf-libloaderapi-getmodulehandlea">GetModuleHandle</a> function returns this handle.
+The [LoadLibrary](nf-libloaderapi-loadlibrarya.md), [LoadLibraryEx](nf-libloaderapi-loadlibraryexa.md), [LoadPackagedLibrary](../winbase/nf-winbase-loadpackagedlibrary.md), or [GetModuleHandle](nf-libloaderapi-getmodulehandlea.md) function returns this handle.

-The <b>GetProcAddress</b> function does not retrieve addresses from modules that were loaded using the <b>LOAD_LIBRARY_AS_DATAFILE</b> flag.
-For more information, see <a href="/windows/desktop/api/libloaderapi/nf-libloaderapi-loadlibraryexa">LoadLibraryEx</a>.
+The **GetProcAddress** function does not retrieve addresses from modules that were loaded using the **LOAD_LIBRARY_AS_DATAFILE** flag.
+For more information, see [LoadLibraryEx](nf-libloaderapi-loadlibraryexa.md).

 ### -param lpProcName [in]